 The Grandparents of Japhet School Merit Awards seek to honor two students who express good character in their day-to-day lives.
 Each of the two awards will be given to a student who has received a high evaluation in citizenship on report cards, and who has demonstrated a caring attitude.
 Letters of recommendation should speak to the student’s exemplary citizenship and expression of compassion, respect for others, and good judgment.

 This tuition grant recognizes a Japhet student who expresses exemplary leadership in and out of school.
 Letters of recommendation should speak to the student’s expression of positive leadership.
 In addition, the student candidate also must write a reflection about their involvement in community service and turn it in with the scholarship application.

-This legacy award is for students who have been enrolled in Japhet School since September 2014 or before.
-Candidates must have a high evaluation in citizenship and character qualities.
+This legacy award is for students who have received a high evaluation in citizenship and character qualities.
 Mrs. Brown served on Japhet’s Board of Trustees, and Mr. Brown is an accountant who worked as Japhet’s Business Manager.
 Students who apply for this award will write a short paragraph and also solve mathematical problems appropriate for their math level.
 Letters of recommendation should speak to how the student has internalized Japhet’s character qualities and uses them for guiding decisions.